xmigrate/xforecast-docs/docs/source/index.rst

 Welcome to Xforecast's documentation!
 =====================================

-**Xforecast** is an open source tool for forecasting your server metrics using Prometheus Here, you will find all the infromation about xforecast project
+**Xforecast** is an open source tool for forecasting realtime data, build for system/application metrics on timeseries database.
+Here, you will find all the infromation related to xforecast project